maubanel/UE5-CPP-Functions-Templates-Classes/macros/README.md

 The last ia a **Categor** which specifies the category of the property when displayed in Blueprint editing tools.

-Unreal calls function macros [Function Specifiers](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/GameplayArchitecture/Functions/Specifiers/).
+Lets create a new function that resets the **Health** variable and calls the MACRO we defined above.
+On top of that we nee to add what Unreal calls function macros [Function Specifiers](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/GameplayArchitecture/Functions/Specifiers/).
 In our case we want to be able to call **PlayerIsHit** from the blueprint so we will add:

 `UFUNCTION(BlueprintCallable, Category="Health")`.